pokonglai/libSPDS/README.md

 libSPDS
 =======

-A JAVA library for simple implementations of spatial partioning data structures.
+A JAVA library for simple implementations of spatial partitioning data structures.